This is how to set up the iPhone 7 and iPhone 7 Plus the right way so that you can start using your new iPhone quickly.

 The Presidio Grip, Inked and Wallet can protect your iPhone 7 from a 10 foot drop while the Presidio Clear, Clear + Glitter and Clear + Print are tested for an 8 foot drop.

-We already have these iPhone 7 cases on hand and love the look and feel that they offer.
+We already have these iPhone 7 cases on our iPhone and love the look and feel that they offer.

 $39.95 to $44.95 at Speck